dyoung418/dataviz-python-js/README.md

 scrapy startproject nobel_winners

 Most of the files in that directory were generated automatically, but the important files to look at are in the top level directory where I captured a session of 'scrapy shell' (which runs a terminal-based ipython) in day-exploration.py.
-Also, the spider I created at nobel_winners/nobel_winners/spiders/nwinners_list.py
+Also, the spider I created at nobel_winners/nobel_winners/spiders/nwinners_list_spider.py and the spider for getting bios and photos: nobel_winners/nobel_winners/spiders/minibio_nwinners_spider.py.
+Also the pipeline.py in nobel_winners and the comm directory that I created there.